kaylahrose/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 * Write a query that pulls all the category names for `arugula salad`.
   Hint: Use multiple `INNER JOIN`s and a `WHERE` clause.

-Can you get your return value to look like this?
+Can you get your return value to look like this? - `SELECT items.name, categories.name FROM categories INNER JOIN item_categories ON categories.id = item_categories.category_id
+INNER JOIN items ON item_categories.item_id = items.id
+INNER JOIN seasons ON items.season_id = seasons.id
+WHERE items.name = 'arugula salad';`

 ```sql
 name          |    name